tfp-photonics/treams/_sources/about.rst.txt

 About
 =====

-ptsa is developed at the `Karlsruhe Institute of Technology <https://www.kit.edu>`_ by the
+treams is developed at the `Karlsruhe Institute of Technology <https://www.kit.edu>`_ by the
 `Institute of Theoretical Solid State Physics <https://www.tfp.kit.edu/rockstuhl.php>`_.